Synerty/peek-mobile-theme/docs/generic_sections/details_section/details_section.rst

 Refer to the `Grid System <http://getbootstrap.com/css/#grid>`_ for more information about creating page layouts using the Bootstrap grid system.

-Below is the HTML code extract of the first two rows from the screenshot in the beginning of the :ref:`details_section`: ::
+Below is the HTML code extract of two rows from the screenshot in the beginning of the :ref:`details_section`: ::

         <div class="peek-nav-bar-padding peek-details-section">